agabor/docs/_includes/js/objects.md

 });
 ```

-Parse automatically figures out which data has changed so only "dirty" fields will be sent to the Parse Cloud.
+Parse automatically figures out which data has changed so only "dirty" fields will be sent to the MSG Cloud.
 You don't need to worry about squashing data that you didn't intend to update.

 ### Counters

 The above example contains a common use case.
 The "score" field is a counter that we'll need to continually update with the player's latest score.
 Using the above method works but it's cumbersome and can lead to problems if you have multiple clients trying to update the same counter.

-To help with storing counter-type data, Parse provides methods that atomically increment (or decrement) any number field.
+To help with storing counter-type data, MSG provides methods that atomically increment (or decrement) any number field.
 So, the same update can be rewritten as:

 ```javascript
 gameScore.increment("score");